-On September 22, 2016, GACC issued Decree No. 230 Measures for the Implementation of the Customs Inspection Regulations of the People's Republic of China in Chapter 4 of which the proactive disclosure system is stipulated in detail.
-(Link 6.29)
+In September 2016, the General Administration of Customs issued the "Measures for the Implementation of the Regulation of the People's Republic of China on Customs Inspection" (Order No. 230).
+In Chapter 4, the system of active disclosure is provided.
+(Link 6.20)